kawu/hhu-dl-materials-2020/modules/README.md

 ### Exercises

+1. Using inheritance, implement FNN with one hidden layer and one [tanh][tanh] activation layer, as in the [composition example above](#example-ffn).
-1. Implement FFN with a dynamic number of layers, whose shapes should be specified as argument to the initialization method.
+1. Using composition, implement FFN with a dynamic number of layers, whose shapes should be specified as argument to the initialization method.
 An actication layer of your choice (e.g. [tanh][tanh] or [relu][relu]) should be used in between each two adjacent layers.
 1. Factorize Linear as a combination of two modules and implement it using composition.